kathycodes247/ENCRYPTIX/README.md

 **TIC-TAC-TOE AI**

 _Implementing an AI agent that plays the classic game of Tic-Tac-Toe against a human player.
 Used algorithms like Minimax with or without Alpha-Beta Pruning to make the AI player unbeatable.
-This project will helped me understand game theory and basic search algorithms._
+This project helped me to understand game theory and basic search algorithms._

 **RECOMMENDATION SYSTEM**